-As of October 2019, NAS counts a total of 89 Confucius Institutes in the United States.
-This includes two that are in the process of closing: Miami Dade College, which is slated to close its Confucius Institute in December 2019, and the University of Delaware, whose Confucius Institute will close in February 2020.
-We identify 81 Confucius Institutes at American colleges and universities.
+As of December 2019, NAS counts a total of 88 Confucius Institutes in the United States.
+This includes two that are in the process of closing: the University of Kansas, whose Confucius Institute will close in January 2020, and the University of Delaware, whose Confucius Institute will close in February 2020.
+We identify 80 Confucius Institutes at American colleges and universities.
 We also identify 1 Confucius Institute at a private educational organization, the China Institute, and 7 Confucius Institutes at K-12 public school districts.*

-We also list separately 28 Confucius Institutes that have closed in the United States since 2014, along with the stated reason for the closure.
+We also list separately 29 Confucius Institutes in the United States that have closed or are in the process of closing, along with the stated reason for the closure.

 *Most K-12 schools that partner with the Hanban have “Confucius Classrooms,” of which there are about 500 in the United States.
 However, the Hanban does designate these six school districts as home to Confucius Institutes as part of a collaboration between the Hanban and the College Board.